 - cc: 1.
-The Office of the Union Government - 2.
-Ministry of Home Affairs - 3.
-Office of the Myanmar Investment Commission - 4.
+Ministry of Office of the Union Government - 2.
+Office of the Myanmar Investment Commission - 3.
+Ministry of Home Affairs - 4.
 Ministry of Natural Resources and Environmental Conservation - 5.
-Ministry of Labour, Immigration and Population
+Ministry of Labour, Immigration and Population - 6.
+Ministry of Industry - 7.
+Ministry of Commerce - 8.
+Ministry of Planning and Finance - 9.
+Ministry of Investment and Foreign Economic Relations - 10.
+Chairman, CMP Enterprises Supervision Committee - 11.
+Director General, Department of Environmental Conservation